kcg295/kcg295.github.io/publications.md

 Brendan Dolan-Gavitt, Damon McCoy, Siddharth Garg, Rachel Greenstadt\
 In Submission to CySoc 2023.

+Blockchain Technology as a disruptive or incremental innovation: A systematic literature review and an agenda for future research\
+Stefan Kwant, Bert Sadowski, Kevin Gallagher and Jason Whalley\
+In Submission to ITS 2023.

 <!--Can Deepfakes be created on a whim?\
 Pulak Mehta, Kevin Gallagher, Gauri Jagatap, Brian Timmerman, Progga Deb, Siddharth Garg, Rachel Greenstadt, Brendan Dolan-Gavitt\